vmware-archive/vsphere-storage-for-docker/docs/user-guide/faq.md

 #### Case 1: No tenant configured before

-If no tenants have been configured, then it just delete the auth-db file
+If no tenant has been configured, user just needs to delete the auth-db file

 Step 1: Remove  auth-db file at /etc/vmware/vmdkops/auth-db